-Theoretical sorting has brought the analyst to the point of pent-up pressure to write: to see the months of work actualized in a "piece."
-But this is only a personal pressure.
-The goal of grounded theory methodology, above all is to offer the results to the public, usually through one or more publications.
+The goal of grounded theory methodology, above all, is to offer the results to the public, usually through one or more publications.
 We will focus on writing for publication, which is the most frequent way that the analyst can tell how people are "buying" what really matters in sociology, or in other fields.

 Both feedback on and use of publications will be the best evaluation of the analyst's grounded theory.
-It will be his main source or criticism, constructive critique, and frequently of career rewards.
+It will be his main source of criticism, constructive critique, and frequently of career rewards.
 In any case, he has to write to expand his audience beyond the limited number of close colleagues and students.
 Unless there is a publication, his work will be relegated to limited discussion, classroom presentation, or even private fantasy.
 The rigor and value of grounded theory work deserves publication.
-And many analysts have a stake in effecting wider publics, which makes their substantive grounded theory count.
+And many analysts will have a stake in effecting wider publics, which makes their substantive grounded theory count.

 The best form to publish in sociology is through a monograph.
-The highest rewards, in general, go for writing books, for they probably reach the most diverse publics with the maximum amount of material.
+The highest rewards, in general, go for writing books, for they probably reach the most diverse public with the maximum amount of material.
 Journal articles, of course, run a close second.
-One solution which many analysts take is to write chapters into articles, while fewer combine chapters into books.
-We shall mainly focus here on chapter form, which is similar to the article form with minor adjustments.
+One solution which many analysts take is to write chapters into articles, while fewer combine articles into books.
+We shall mainly focus here on the chapter form, which is similar to the article form with minor adjustments.

-In this is the final stage of grounded theory methodology, writing is a "write up" of piles of ideas from theoretical sorting.
-Writing techniques are, perhaps, not as crucial as the techniques characteristic of the previous stages, but they still crucial.

-Since writing sums up the preceding work, it cannot be left
+In this final stage of grounded theory methodology, writing is a "write up" of piles of ideas from theoretical sorting.
+Writing techniques are, perhaps, not as crucial as the techniques characteristic of the previous stages, but they are still crucial.
+Since writing sums up all preceding stages, but they are still crucial.